tarunaygr/al-folio-website-template/_posts/2024-08-05-Back From Brazil.md

 ---
 layout: post
 title: n00bzunit3d 2024 programming/Back from Brazil
-date: 2024-08-05
+date: 2024-08-08
 description: Writeup for programming/Back from Brazil in n00bzunit3d 2024
 tags: n00bzunit3d2024
 categories: writeup
 ---
 Welcome to my series of writeups for n00bzunit3d 2024 capture-the-flag competition.
-In this post, we look at the programming/Back from Brazil challenge.
+In this post, we look at the `programming/Back from Brazil` challenge.
 First, let's look at the challenge.
 The challenge runs on a server and requires to connect remotely to access the challenge.
 The server code is provided and is given below.

 {% highlight python linenos %}